andrefaraujo/andrefaraujo.github.io/_pages/about.md

 * [Nov'23] I will serve as Area Chair for ECCV'24.
 * [Oct'23] New papers accepted: [NAVI](https://arxiv.org/abs/2306.09109) in NeurIPS'23 and [LFM-3D](https://arxiv.org/abs/2303.12779) as an oral in 3DV'24!
+* [Oct'23] New [post on the Google Brazil blog](https://blog.google/intl/pt-br/como-nossa-pesquisa-em-ia-esta-ajudando-com-grandes-desafios-da-sociedade/) about Google's AI research (in Portuguese).
 * [Sep'23] 4 papers accepted at ICCV'23!
 [Encyclopedic-VQA](https://arxiv.org/abs/2306.09224), [CANN](https://arxiv.org/abs/2306.09012), [SuperGlobal](https://arxiv.org/abs/2308.06954) and [Universal Embeddings](https://arxiv.org/abs/2309.01858).
 * [Sep'23] Three new papers up on arXiv:
   * S. Shao\*, K. Chen, A. Karpur, Q. Cui, A. Araujo, B. Cao\*, ["Global Features are All You Need for Image Retrieval and Reranking"](https://arxiv.org/abs/2308.06954) (ICCV'23)